gwen001/glc.st/content/courses/cybersecurity-awareness.md

 ## Targeted audience:

-- Employees at all levels: managers and team leaders, human resources and administrative staff...
+- Employees at all levels: managers and team leaders, human resources, administrative staff...
 - IT Support and technical teams
 - Remote Workers or telecommuters